Olesj-Bilous/logos/README.md

 # The basis

-Whenever you are evaluating a *column* vector, you must always consider the *basis* in respect to which it *represents* a vector.
+Whenever we evaluate a *column* vector, we must always consider the *basis* in respect to which it *represents* a vector.

 We must also understand that a column vector is *not* an actual vector, in the strict sense!
 It is only the ordered set of *coordinates* of a vector with respect to a *specified* basis.

 A vector does *not* have any inherent coordinates.
-Depending on choice of basis, it will have different coordinates, yet it may also be the entity in regard to which coordinates are defined.
+Depending on choice of basis, it will have different coordinates, yet it may also become an entity in respect to which a coordinate is defined.

 A vector does not change upon changing basis, only its coordinates do.

-A vector is a static geometric entity in terms of which other vectors may be defined.
+A vector is a geometric entity on the basis of which other vectors may be defined.

-A column vector is merely one such description of a single vector on the basis of multiple other vectors, which has no inherent meaning unless it is known which vectors form the basis of that description.
+A column vector is merely one such definition, which has no inherent meaning unless it is known which vectors form its basis.

 # Coordinate transformations

-## vector transformations
+## Vector coordinate transformations

-Generally speaking, it is assumed that any column vector refers to a well-known unit basis, unless otherwise specified.
+Generally speaking, it is tacitly assumed that any column vector refers to a well-known unit basis, unless otherwise specified.
 That's why we see expressions of the kind:

 ```math
 Av = v'